 #2 Spend a Day in Central Park

+When you are done with unpacking after the move, put on some comfy shoes and head out to Central Park.
 This is the most visited urban park in the entire country for a reason.
 Even though it’s the fifth largest one in NYC, it has much more to offer than many larger parks, making it such a popular attraction among tourists and locals equally.
 Whether you want to go for a run, to a yoga class, ride a bike, or have a picnic, here’s the perfect place to do all of that and much more.